bozek-work/changelog/README.md

 ## 07.06.2024 - Arrays
-- Done all tasks in "Arrays 101" series, except one behind subscription.
+- Done all tasks in "Arrays 101" series, except one behind subscription..

 ## 06.06.2024 - Arrays
 - Just one task done in "Arrays 101" series.
 After checking the summary, 8 tasks remained.